-An award-winning, French-trained pastry chef and founder of Beyond Decadence, Maria previously pioneered an interactive dessert tasting model for DEI training.
+An award-winning French-trained pastry chef and founder of Beyond Decadence, Maria previously pioneered an interactive dessert tasting model for DEI training.
 She later closed the catering side of her business to focus fully on helping leaders see, support, and value employee caregivers who are too often overlooked.

-Her clients include Messer Construction, Sonoco, the City of Charlotte EWAP (Employees With Aging Parents), 2023 BMW Supplier Diversity Xchange, Kimberly-Clark, and Wake Forest University Center for Private Business.
+Her clients include Messer Construction, Sonoco, the City of Charlotte EWAP (Employees With Aging Parents), the 2023 BMW Supplier Diversity Xchange, Kimberly-Clark, and Wake Forest University Center for Private Business.

 My passion stems from something deeply personal.
 I know firsthand what it feels like to be unseen or overlooked.
 I first walked that invisible path as a single parent for much of my life and then later as a caregiver for over 8.5 years for both of my parents, six years apart.
 Both roles shaped my commitment to help people who are too often ignored feel supported, seen, valued, heard at work and beyond.